 Regularly clean off earwax and replace the wax filter.

-Although earwax (also known as cerumen) plays an important role in the health of your ear, it doesn’t work well with electronic devices like hearing aids.
-In fact, it can decrease the performance of your hearing aids.
 However, it’s inevitable that your hearing aids will be exposed to earwax daily.
 For this reason, we recommend that you clean your hearing aids at the end of each day.
-Use a dry cotton swab or soft toothbrush to clean away earwax, oil, moisture, and any debris that has accumulated on the device, including the receiver and microphone.
-Though you may be tempted, do not attempt to control the amount of earwax in your ear by regularly using cotton swabs.
-This often packs the wax deeper into the ear, and it may damage the ear canal or drum.
+Use a dry cotton swab or a soft toothbrush to clean away earwax, oil, moisture, and any other debris that has accumulated on them.
+Make sure to pay attention to the receiver and microphone when cleaning your devices.

-Take care of the batteries, and change them frequently.
+Take care of the batteries and change them frequently.

-Replace the batteries often, and when you do so, clean the battery contacts with dry cotton swab.
-Most hearing aid users develop a replacement cycle by noting how long their batteries typically last for a few weeks and then anticipating the correct replacement time.
+Additionally, make sure that you replace the batteries in your hearing aids often.
+When you do so, always clean the battery contacts with a dry cotton swab.
+Most hearing aid users develop a replacement cycle by noting how long their batteries typically last and anticipating the correct replacement time.

 Schedule professional cleanings.